Yue Fei: Martial arts

 Besides martial arts, Yue is also said to have studied traditional Chinese medicine.
 He understood the essence of Hua Tuo's Wu Qin Xi (五禽戲; "Five Animal Frolics") and created his own form of "medical qigong" known as the Ba Duan Jin (八段錦; "Eight Pieces of Brocade").
 It is considered a form of Waidan (外丹; "External Elixir") medical qigong.

-He taught this qigong to his soldiers to help keep their bodies strong and well-prepared for battle.
-One legend states that Zhou Tong took young Yue to meet a Buddhist hermit who taught him Emei Dapeng Qigong (峨嵋大鵬氣功).
+He taught this qigong to his soldiers to help keep their bodies strong and well-prepared for battle.Yang, Jwing-Ming.
+Qigong Meditation: Embryonic Breathing.
+YMAA Publication Center, 2003 (ISBN 1-886969-73-6) One legend states that Zhou Tong took young Yue to meet a Buddhist hermit who taught him Emei Dapeng Qigong (峨嵋大鵬氣功).
 His training in Dapeng Qigong was the source of his great strength and martial arts abilities.
 Modern practitioners of this style say it was passed down by Yue.

 Connection to Praying Mantis boxing

 According to Shuo Yue Quanzhuan, Lin Chong and Lu Junyi of the 108 outlaws in Water Margin were former students of Yue's teacher Zhou Tong.
 One legend states Zhou learned Chuōjiǎo boxing from its originator Deng Liang (鄧良) and then passed it onto Yue Fei, who is sometimes considered the progenitor of the style.
 Chuojiao is also known as the "Water Margin Outlaw style" and Yuanyang Tui (鴛鴦腿; "Mandarin Duck Leg").
 In chapter 29 of Water Margin, titled "Wu Song beats Jiang the Door God in a drunken stupor", it mentions Wu Song, another of Zhou's fictional students, using the "Jade Circle-Steps with Duck and Drake feet".
 A famous folklore Praying Mantis manuscript, which describes the fictional gathering of eighteen martial arts masters in Shaolin, lists Lin Chong (#13) as a master of "Mandarin ducks kicking technique".
 This creates a folklore connection between Yue and Mantis boxing.

 Lineage Mantis master Yuen Man Kai openly claims Zhou Tong taught Lin Chong and Lu Junyi the "same school" of martial arts that was later combined with the aforementioned seventeen other schools to create Mantis fist.
 However, he believes Mantis fist was created during the Ming dynasty, and was therefore influenced by these eighteen schools from the Song dynasty.
 He also says Lu Junyi taught Yan Qing the same martial arts as he learned from Zhou Tong.
 Yuen further comments that Zhou Tong later taught Yue Fei the same martial art and that Yue was the originator of the mantis move "Black Tiger Stealing[sic] Heart".